opendilab/awesome-exploration-rl/README.md

   - `Goal Based`
   - `(Expert) Demo Data`

 > Note that there may be overlap between these categories, and an algorithm may belong to several of them.
+> For other detailed survey on exploration methods in RL, you can refer to [Tianpei Yang et al](https://arxiv.org/abs/2109.06668) and [Susan Amin et al](https://arxiv.org/abs/2109.00157).

 <center>
 <figure>